What is the Environmental Act?

 Transparency is also essential, as it allows for public scrutiny of environmental decision-making and ensures that decision-makers are accountable for their actions.
 Public access to environmental information is an essential component of transparency.
 This includes access to information about environmental permits and licenses, as well as information about the potential environmental impact of proposed projects.

-Overall, the Environment Act is a critical piece of legislation that helps to ensure that activities that may harm the environment are subject to appropriate regulatory oversight and that they comply with established environmental standards.
+Overall, the Environmental Act is a critical piece of legislation that helps to ensure that activities that may harm the environment are subject to appropriate regulatory oversight and that they comply with established environmental standards.
 By requiring Environmental Impact Assessments, permits and licenses, and providing for monitoring, enforcement, public participation, and transparency, the Act helps to protect the environment and promote sustainable development.

 Roles and Responsibilities of Stakeholders